liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/intellij/02-installing-liferay-intellij-plugin.markdown

 Once IntelliJ restarts, the Liferay IntelliJ plugin is installed and ready for use.

 Great job!
-You're now ready to develop for @product@ in IntelliJ!
+You're now ready to develop for @sharepoint@ in IntelliJ!